-3. If a certain date for compliance has been given in the letter, Management checks the situation after that date to see if corrective action was taken by the member.
-In the majority of cases, the member cooperates, and no further action is needed.
+3. If a certain date for compliance has been given in the letter, Management will review the situation after that date to see if corrective action was taken.
+If the matter has been resolved, no further action will be needed.

-4. In the event that the situation is not resolved, Staff may recommend Community Mediation.
-A free, voluntary service is available through the City of Greenbelt and is recommended prior to the matter being referred to the Member Complaints Panel.
-This process is entirely confidential and utilizes trained mediators outside of the Cooperative.
-If a resolution is reached through the process of mediation, the parties involved, clearly specifying their mutual rights and responsibilities, execute a written contract.
-If either party breaches the agreement and the matter is brought back to Management, the matter may then be referred to the Chair of the Member Complaints Panel, along with a copy of the agreement.
+4. If a complaint is not resolved, Management, if appropriate, may recommend Community Mediation to the Complainant(s) and Respondent.
+A free, voluntary mediation service is available through the City of Greenbelt and may be recommended before the matter is referred to the Member Complaints Panel.
+This process is confidential and utilizes trained mediators outside of the Cooperative.
+If a resolution is reached through the process of mediation, the parties involved will sign a written agreement.
+If the Respondent subsequently breaches the agreement and the complaint is brought back to Management, the matter may then be referred to the Member Complaints Panel, along with a copy of the agreement, for further action, as appropriate.

 E. REFERRAL TO COMPLAINTS PANEL

-If management does not resolve the complaint, the matter is referred to the Chair of the Member Complaints Panel.
+If informal action by Management, or Community Mediation, does not resolve the complaint, the matter will be referred to the Chair of the Member Complaints Panel.
 The Member Complaints Panel is a committee created by the Board, which consists of not less than three members of the Board.
-The Panel decides what course of action should be taken.
-If Community Mediation has been utilized and has not been successful, the Panel takes this into consideration.
-Generally, the Panel meets with the member against whom the complaint was filed.
-In exceptional cases, if the complaint is of such a nature that urgent action is needed, the Panel may recommend an early meeting of the Board with the member.
+The Panel will review the matter and will decide what, if any, course of action should be taken by the Corporation.
+Usually, the Panel will meet with the Respondent and any Complainants.
+In exceptional cases, if the complaint is of such a nature that urgent action is needed, the Panel may recommend an early meeting between the Board, any Complainants, and the Respondent.

 F. MEETING WITH COMPLAINTS PANEL

-1. If a meeting is necessary, Management will arrange a mutually satisfactory date for the meeting with the person named in the complaint.
+1. If a meeting is necessary, Management will set a date for the meeting with the Panel, with the Respondent and with any Complainants who will be attending.
+To encourage an open and amicable discussion to resolve the matter, neither the Respondent, nor any Complainants, may have legal counsel present at this meeting.
+Likewise, legal counsel for the Corporation will not be present at the meeting.

-2. The meeting begins with Panel members introduced to the visitor by the Chair.
-The Chair then establishes the agenda for the meeting as follows:
+2. At the meeting, the Panel members will be introduced by the Chair.
+The Chair then will explain the agenda for the meeting as follows:

 a.
-Management reviews complaint and correspondence leading to the meeting.
+Management will provide a summary of the complaint and any related correspondence leading to the meeting.

 b.
-Chair asks the member meeting with the Panel for any additional information regarding the compliant, which may not have been covered by management.
+The Chair will ask any Complainants in attendance and the Respondent for any additional relevant information that may not have been covered by Management.

 c.
-Panel members ask for such additional information as they feel is needed for them to come to a fair decision for recommended future action.
+Panel members may ask for such additional information needed for them to come to a fair decision.

 d.
-The Panel discusses the problem with the member and seeks to arrive at a mutually satisfactory resolution.
-Most of the complaints which reach this level are settled at this point.
+The Panel will discuss the complaint with any Complainants and with the Respondent and will seek to arrive at a mutually satisfactory resolution.

 G. COMPLAINTS PANEL’S ACTION

-The Panel considers additional information presented by the member.
+The Panel will consider all information presented at the meeting, or presented in writing.
 The Panel may recommend to the Board:

-a.
-That no action is needed as the complaint was not valid or that the member will take corrective action, or
+1. That no action is needed as the complaint was not valid or that the Respondent has agreed to take corrective action, or

-b.
-That the Board should meet with the member as a preliminary step in possible further proceedings which may lead to a formal complaints hearing, or

-c.
-That the Board should hold a formal hearing with the complaining member and respondent and any witnesses called for the purpose of determining the merits of the complaint and any possible action to be taken.
+2. That the Board should hold a formal hearing with the any Complainants and the Respondent, and with any witnesses called for the purpose of determining the merits of the complaint, and should make a decision as to any formal action to be taken.